 Prepare sambal balado while the eggplants are cooking:

-- Place all the sambal balado ingredients in a food processor.
+- Place all the sambal balado ingredients in a food processor or use immersion blender.
 You can either roughly chop them for that rustic look or process them into finer texture.
 The oil will help to move things inside the food processor

 - Preheat a large skillet and pour in the sambal mixture along with the aromatics.
 Stir fry for about 5 minutes and then add the seasonings.
 Keep stirring to prevent sambal from scorching.
 Have a taste.
 It should be savory, lightly sweet, with a hint of tang.
 Add more salt and/or sugar if needed